chipsalliance/firrtl-spec/spec.md

 A constant unsigned or signed integer expression can be created from an integer literal or radix-specified integer literal.
 An optional positive bit width may be specified.
-Constant integer expressions are of constant type.
-All of the following examples create a 10-bit unsigned constant integer expressions representing the number `42`:
+All of the following examples create a 10-bit unsigned integer expressions representing the number `42`:

 ``` firrtl
 FIRRTL version 4.0.0